Hiking is a tremendous activity to do either by yourself, or with your family. Everyone should be aware of hiking safety tips.

 Snacks – Healthy snacks such as protein bars, trail mix, and fruit will continually give you the energy reserves that you need to get up and down the mountain.

 A day hike can be a lot of fun for you and your family.
-But, it is important to proceed with caution as a fun day in the sun could turn tragic before you know it.
+But, it is important to proceed with caution and heed these hiking safety tips as a fun day in the sun could turn tragic before you know it.
 Having thoroughly prepared yourself for your trip, in terms of safety, could be the best thing that you could do.
 Hopefully everything will go smoothly but, in case it doesn’t, you will be ready to safely deal with anything that could come up.